I-797C Notice of Action: What Is a Biometrics Appointment?

 Do You Schedule Your Own Biometrics Appointment?

-Once you submit an application for immigration benefits, USCIS will book your biometrics appointment at an Application Support Center (ASC) that’s near you, and you’ll receive a notice for your appointment, Notice of Action (Form I-797C).
+Once you apply for immigration benefits, USCIS will book your biometrics appointment at an Application Support Center (ASC) that’s near you, and you’ll receive a notice for your appointment, Notice of Action (Form I-797C).
+A biometrics appointment typically occurs shortly after you receive your Notice of Action (Form I-797C.
 The notice will indicate the date, location, and time of your appointment.

-You can refer to the USCIS Service and Office Locator to learn about the ASC office in your zip code.
+You can refer to the USCIS Service and Office Locator to learn about the ASC office near your zip code.

 When you attend your biometrics appointment, be sure to bring: